-Aside from improving commercially compatible manufacturing of autologous ACT, Immatics aims to decrease the cost of goods and to reach patients more quickly with its off-the-shelf cell therapy, ACTallo®.
+Aside from improving commercially compatible manufacturing of autologous ACT, Immatics aims to further increase commercial attractiveness and to reach patients more quickly with its next-generation off-the-shelf cell therapy approach, ACTallo®.

-Immatics believes that its pool of more than 200 prioritized targets combined with the capability to develop the right TCRs offers a possibly unique foundation to develop treatments for almost any patient.
-Immatics believes that its fast manufacturing process, combined with its broad target portfolio, may put it in a unique position to develop personalized medication efficiently and cost-effectively for any patient.
+Immatics believes that its pool of more than 200 prioritized cancer targets combined with its capability to discover and develop the right TCRs generates a long-term and offers a possibly unique foundation to develop cancer treatments for almost any patient at any disease stage in an efficient and cost-effective manner.

 Off-the-shelf Adoptive Cell Therapy

 ACTallo® is Immatics’ proprietary allogeneic, off-the-shelf adoptive cell therapy platform based on gamma delta T cells sourced from healthy donors.

 We believe that gamma delta T cells are well suited for an off-the-shelf cell therapy approach, because gamma delta T cells: